-Gioachino Rossini is commemorated in his birthplace, the coastal resort of Pesaro, by an annual summer festival devoted to his music (the Rossini Opera Festival).
-Designed around a single composer in an appropriate location and attaining the highest artistic standards it well merits its epithet ‘the Italian Bayreuth’.
-The mix of well known and little-known works from Rossini’s vast oeuvre and the participation of some of the world’s greatest bel canto singers make this festival one of the most significant musical events in Italy.
-This year the festival commemorates the 150th anniversary of Rossini’s death.
+Gioachino Rossini is commemorated in his birthplace, Pesaro on the Adriatic coast, by an annual summer festival music.
+Designed around a single composer in an appropriate location and attaining the highest artistic standards, it well merits its epithet ‘the Italian Bayreuth’.
+The mix of well-known and little-known works from Rossini’s vast oeuvre and the participation of some of the world’s greatest bel canto singers make this festival one of the most significant musical events in Italy.

 Price, per person

 The tour would not be suitable for anyone with difficulties with everyday walking or stair-climbing.
-Some late nights (operas start at 8.00pm).
-Average distance by coach per day: 54 miles.
+Some late nights (three of the operas start at 8.00pm and 9.15pm).
+Daytime temperatures in Pesaro and Lucca can exceed 35 degrees Celcius.
+Average distance by coach per day: 54 miles

 Between 10 and 22 participants.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.